 The LER systems cover events deemed significant enough to require notification based on actual or implied safety impact.
 Technical specification limits for primary system leakage constitute examples of criteria for licensee event reporting.
-Equipment reliability data management systems, like the Swedish TUD-System^[A-1], include events that have been selected on the basis of functional definitions of failure.
-While there are overlaps between different systems, there also are omissions and errors in recorded data.
+Equipment reliability data management systems, like the Swedish TUD-System^[A-1] and the EPIX System in the U.S, include events that have been selected on the basis of functional definitions of failure.
+While there are overlaps between different national systems, there also are omissions and errors in recorded data.
 In deriving information on piping failures, a fundamental question relates to the completeness and coverage of the selected information sources.
 No individual information source provides full data coverage.
 The information sources identified in Figure A-1 are multipurpose reporting systems.
 Events that appear in LER systems may or may not appear in equipment reliability databases, and vice versa.